ajayiea/SportsMarketingSyllabus2024/README.md

 # Sports Marketing Course

 Welcome to the Sports Marketing Course!
 This undergraduate course provides a comprehensive introduction to the principles and practices of sports marketing.
-Designed for undergraduate students @ the Southern University and A&M School of Business, looking to enter the sports industry, this course combines theoretical foundations with practical applications.
+Designed for undergraduate students at the Southern University and A&M School of Business, looking to enter the sports industry, this course combines theoretical foundations with practical applications.

 ## Table of Contents